fedora-infra/fedora-messaging/docs/user-guide/schemas.rst

 * ``pagure.project.user.access.updated``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.project.user.access.updated>`__)
 * ``pagure.project.user.added``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.project.user.added>`__)
 * ``pagure.project.user.removed``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.project.user.removed>`__)
-* ``pagure.pull-request.assigned.added``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.assigned.added>`__)
+* ``pagure.pull-request.assigned.added``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a pull request is assigned. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.assigned.added>`__)
-* ``pagure.pull-request.assigned.reset``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.assigned.reset>`__)
+* ``pagure.pull-request.assigned.reset``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a pull request is un-assigned. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.assigned.reset>`__)
-* ``pagure.pull-request.closed``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.closed>`__)
+* ``pagure.pull-request.closed``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a pull request is closed. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.closed>`__)
-* ``pagure.pull-request.comment.added``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.comment.added>`__)
+* ``pagure.pull-request.comment.added``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a comment is added to a PR. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.comment.added>`__)
-* ``pagure.pull-request.comment.edited``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.comment.edited>`__)
+* ``pagure.pull-request.comment.edited``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a comment is edited on a PR. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.comment.edited>`__)
-* ``pagure.pull-request.flag.added``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.flag.added>`__)
+* ``pagure.pull-request.flag.added``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a flag is added on a PR. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.flag.added>`__)
-* ``pagure.pull-request.flag.updated``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.flag.updated>`__)
+* ``pagure.pull-request.flag.updated``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a flag is updated on a PR (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.flag.updated>`__)
-* ``pagure.pull-request.initial_comment.edited``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.initial_comment.edited>`__)
+* ``pagure.pull-request.initial_comment.edited``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when an initial PR comment is edited. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.initial_comment.edited>`__)
-* ``pagure.pull-request.new``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.new>`__)
+* ``pagure.pull-request.new``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a pull request is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.new>`__)
-* ``pagure.pull-request.rebased``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.rebased>`__)
+* ``pagure.pull-request.rebased``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a PR is rebased. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.rebased>`__)
-* ``pagure.pull-request.reopened``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.reopened>`__)
+* ``pagure.pull-request.reopened``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a PR is reopened. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.reopened>`__)
-* ``pagure.pull-request.tag.added``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.tag.added>`__)
+* ``pagure.pull-request.tag.added``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a tag is added on a PR. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.tag.added>`__)
-* ``pagure.pull-request.tag.removed``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.tag.removed>`__)
+* ``pagure.pull-request.tag.removed``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a tag is removed on a PR. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.tag.removed>`__)
-* ``pagure.pull-request.updated``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.updated>`__)
+* ``pagure.pull-request.updated``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a PR is updated. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.pull-request.updated>`__)